Jani Beg: Reign

-Jani Beg commanded a massive Crimean Tatar force that attacked the Crimean port city of Kaffa in 1343.
+Jani Beg commanded a massive Crimean Tatar force that attacked Kaffa, then a Genoese colony.
 The siege was lifted by an Italian relief force in February.
-In 1345 Jani Beg again besieged Kaffa; however, his assault was again unsuccessful due to an outbreak of the Black Plague among his troops.
-Jani Beg's army catapulted infected corpses into Kaffa in an attempt to use the Black Death to weaken the defenders.
+In 1345, Jani Beg again besieged Kaffa; however, his assault was again unsuccessful due to an outbreak of plague among his troops.
+Jani Beg's army catapulted infected corpses into Kaffa in an attempt to use the plague to weaken the defenders.
 Infected Genoese sailors subsequently sailed from Kaffa to Genoa, Messina, and Constantinople, introducing the Black Death into Europe.
 The story involving the catapult has been disputed.
-It is originally based on Gabriel de Mussis of Piacenza in Italy who wrote about the plague in 1348.
-It is more likely that rats carrying plague infested fleas went from camp to city and thereby infected the Genoese.
+It is originally based on Gabriel de Mussis of Piacenza in Italy, who wrote about the plague in 1348.
+It is more likely that rats carrying plague-infested fleas went from the Jani Beg's camp to the city and thereby infected the Genoese.